 Bamboo is an attractive and sustainable hardwood flooring material with a hardness similar to oak.
 Bamboo flooring is usually sought either for its attractive appearance, or for its appeal as an eco-friendly flooring option.
 Natural bamboo floors have a very light wood color, similar to beech, but can be processed for darker colors that can be indistinguishable from other hardwoods, though such processing lowers their hardness rating.

+Bamboo is a highly renewable resource, and many bamboo flooring types qualify for LEED certification.
 Bamboo flooring can be divided by installation type:

 Glue Flooring: In glue flooring the bamboo is installed with an adhesive glue, and can be used both on bamboo tiles and traditional plank wood floors.

 Nail Flooring: Thicker bamboo plants are typically installed via nailing.
 A tongue and groove design in the planks allows the installer to nail the bamboo into the subfloor without the nails being visible in the floor panels.
 Any staple flooring can also be used as nail flooring.

 Staple Flooring: Used in thinner bamboo plank flooring, staple flooring allows installation via a pneumatic stapler.
 Like nail flooring, a tongue and groove design allows the installer to staple the board along the seam of the tongue, so that the staple ends do not show in the finished floor.

 Floating / Click-Lock Flooring: A floating floor is not adhered or fastened to the subfloor at all.
 The bamboo flooring pieces instead are engineered to lock together tightly and hold their position by friction and tension alone.
 Floating floors can be substantially easier to install and require fewer tools, and are often referred to as click-lock flooring.